nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### NCX Navigation Document

-The EPUB package may include an [`ncx` navigation document](https://www.w3.org/TR/epub-33/#sec-opf2-ncx) as a fallback for older reading systems that have not implemented functionality for the EPUB 3 [=EPUB navigation document=].
+The EPUB package may include an [NCX navigation document](https://www.w3.org/TR/epub-33/#sec-opf2-ncx) as a fallback for older reading systems that have not implemented functionality for the EPUB 3 [=EPUB navigation document=].
 It is not required by the EPUB specification, but it may be requested by the Ordering Agency.
-No `ncx` file should be included unless specifically requested.
-If requested, the file is required to be named `nav.ncx`.
+No NCX file should be included unless specifically requested.
+If requested, the file must be named `nav.ncx`.

 Refer to [Section 2.4](https://www.idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.4) of [[[opf201]]] for information about how the `ncx` file should be formed.
 Required elements are: